syntaxfm/website/shows/088 - Checklist.md

 ## .tech Domains - Sponsor

 Finding a great domain name is tough with so many names already taken.
 If you're looking for a domain name for your startup, side project, or anything at all, check out [.tech Domains](https://get.tech).
-Syntax listeners can get 90% off both one-year and five-year registration by visiting [go.tech/syntax](https://go.tech/syntax) and using the coupon code "syntax".
+Syntax listeners can get 90% off both one-year, five-year and ten-year registration by visiting [go.tech/syntax](https://go.tech/syntax) and using the coupon code "syntax".

 ## Show Notes